Blendify/blender-manual/trunk/blender_docs/manual/animation/actions.rst

 Each property has a channel which it is recorded to, for example, Cube.location.x is recorded to Channel X Location.
-The *X location* and *Y location* properties can be shared across multiple objects, if both objects have *X location* and *Y location* properties beneath them.
+The *X location* and *Y location* properties can be shared across multiple objects, if all objects have *X location* and *Y location* properties beneath them.

 .. figure:: /images/animation_actions_keyframes.png